 When I got out of the hospital I was pretty much useless.
 Irmeli could not do a lot because of injuries to both her hands.
 Friends (Kevin and Valerie Zhiha) came to our aid for about three months, grocery shopping. taking us to appointments, preparing meals and obtaining and submitting invoices from the hospitals in the United States.
 Their assistance was invaluable.

 At the same time, a neighbour (Bill MacDonald) two doors away would walk down our street with his lawn mower and cut our grass.
 When the snow came he used his snow blower and cleared our driveway.

 We would have been in dire straits were it not for our friends and good neighbour.

 From the beginning our relationship with the insurance company was adversarial.
 They did not tell us our rights to entitlements.
 Thankfully, a friend took an interest in our situation and started advising us.
-We engaged a local lawyer but fired him when he balked at pursuing catastrophic impairment.
+We engaged a local lawyer but fired him when he baulked at pursuing catastrophic impairment.

 It took almost seven years from the time of the accident to the time of settlement.
 Once Mr. Mandel took my case things happened pretty fast.

-I owe a huge debt of gratitude to Mat Shaw of the Hand & Upper Limb Clinic who over the years offered me excellent advise and encouragement.
+I owe a huge debt of gratitude to Mat Shaw of the Hand & Upper Limb Clinic who over the years offered me excellent advice and encouragement.
 I continue to attend the Hand & Upper Limb Clinic three times weekly to maintain my physical well being.
-Mat Shaw’s excellent therapy after surgery on both shoulders as well as extensive therapy for my hands has served me well.
+Matt Shaw’s excellent therapy after surgery on both shoulders as well as extensive therapy for my hands has served me well.

 Although this accident has been the worst traumatic experience in our lives, it is gratifying to know a lot of people stepped up to help us.